 Student expenses at Dallas Seminary are moderate.
 Students pay only a portion of the entire cost of their education.
 All bills are payable at the beginning of each semester.
 Partial payment plans are available for tuition and dining room charges for students who are unable to pay these expenses in full at registration provided their application for credit is approved by the Business Manager.
 It is recommended that all students come with sufficient funds for at least the expenses of one semester.
+Tuition charges are subject to change up to July 1 prior to the opening of the school year.

-ourses for master's degree, tuition per semester hour \$25.00
+Courses for master's degree, tuition per semester hour \$28.00

-dvance tuition deposit, new enrollees 50.00
+Advance deposit, new enrollees 50.00

-ourses for doctor's degree, tuition per semester hour 30.00
+Courses for doctor's degree, tuition per semester hour 35.00

-eneral fee, per semester 25.00
+General fee, per semester 25.00

-ervice charges:
+Service charges:

 Application fee (non-refundable) 10.00

 Late registration 10.00

-Change in schedule after registration, each transaction.
-3.00
+Change in schedule after registration, each transaction 3.00

 For extension of a course 3.00

 Supervision of doctor's dissertation 25.00

 Thesis filing fee 10.00

 Dissertation filing fee 25.00

 Graduation 25.00

 Transcripts, first one no charge, additional copies, each 1.00